 But why not investing in something that will impact your learning?

-At the end of the day, yes that juice maker will help you make fresh pressed juice every morning and so help nourish your body with vitamins and minerals.
+At the end of the day, yes that juice maker will help you make fresh pressed juice every morning and help nourish your body with vitamins and minerals.

-But the online course will nourish your mind with the knowledge you need to begin making your business successful so that it thrives in the future.
+But the online course will also nourish your mind with the knowledge you need to begin making your business successful so that it thrives in the future.

 8. Download useful apps